“You are so stubborn!”

 - Criticize (Attack)

-Yes, I am asking you to change the dialogue you use towards one another.
+Yes, I am asking you to look at how you communicate.
+Choose your words with one another, and change the dialogue you use towards one another.
 After a while this will feel like the natural way to communicate with your partner and you will start to enjoy one another’s company again.

-Lianne Avila is a Licensed Marriage & Family Therapist with a practice in San Mateo, CA. For more information please go to, www.LessonsforLove.com.
+Lianne Avila is a Licensed Marriage & Family Therapist with a practice in San Mateo, CA. She has been trained to use The Gottman Method for Couples.
+For more information please go to, www.LessonsforLove.com.